gvwilson/sensibleadventures/cloudherd/new.md

 their winter pasture.
 Three hundred people, from babies in their mothers' arms to Grappa Gas with his cane, stood in a half-circle on one side of the square.
 A dozen soldiers stood at attention in front of them.
-They wore steel helmets with yellow feathers on their crests, and stiffened leather armor as thick as bootsoles that reached from their shoulders to their waists.
-Heavy wool kilts brushed against the tops of their sturdy knee-high leather boots.
+They wore steel helmets with yellow feathers on their crests and masks painted with fierce swirls of red and black on their faces.
+Stiffened leather armor as thick as bootsoles that reached from their shoulders to their waists, while heavy wool kilts brushed against the tops of their sturdy knee-high leather boots.
 Each soldier had a sword in a scabbard on his hip and a pack on his back.

 And Young Gas had been right: they had been fighting.
 One man's hand was wrapped in a bloody bandage, while another's arm was in a sling.